SilkRose/Pony/stories/deternal/deternal.md

 Pinkie tried to comfort her with a hug.

 Fluttershy hugged back.
-"I'm sad because when an animal is dying, I just have to watch as they struggle, asking for help through the pain."
+"I'm sad because, when an animal is dying, I just have to watch them struggle, crying for help through the pain."

 Twilight joined the hug as Pinkie started to cry, too.